-4. ASA membership
+5. ASA membership

 The ASA membership has increased modestly.
-Membership numbers are now 769 (729 in 2019) - these are all classified as 'Active'.
-There are 230 students.
+Membership numbers are now 770 (729 in 2019) with 149 overdue renewals.

 Deaths: 2019/2020 saw the passing of two long-standing, and highly-respected members of our community.

 Richard Hunstead.
 Dick has many enduring legacies, but his commitment to training and inspiring the younger generation of astronomers is a role in which many of us knew him.
 He was the former head of the Sydney Institute for Astronomy (SIfA) and the Director of MOST.
 Scientifically, he had significant contributions to the fields of quasars, galaxies and the Lyman-alpha Forest.
 He was a committed member of ASA for many years, serving on ASA Council, and starting as an ASA as a student member in 1966.